Emergency Preparedness and Response

 In light of recent disasters and acts of violence, APAP’s field partners provide an array of services to help you prepare and respond to emergencies.

 ArtsReady makes available informational resources and an online business continuity, readiness and sustainability planning tool.
 The Performing Arts Readiness Project offer webinars, grant opportunities, guidance on recovery assistance, and regular updates.
 Both aim to help you keep your arts organization and events safe and open-for-business.

-- Understanding Cybersecurity for Performing Arts Organizations, Thursday, April 26 and May 31, 2-4 p.m.
+- Understanding Cybersecurity for Performing Arts Organizations, Thursday, September 13, 2-4 p.m.
 (EDT).
 Performing Arts Organizations are at risk of losing funding, audiences, and information due to cybersecurity vulnerabilities.
 We all know we should use good passwords, keep software updated, and follow other basic precautions online; however, understanding the reasons behind these rules is critical to help us convince ourselves and others that the extra work is indeed worth it.
 This session will cover securing your data, network, website, and computers.
 It will address security myths, passwords, tracking, malware, and will cover a range of tools and techniques, making this session ideal for small to mid-sized organizations.

 Disaster Preparedness: General Resources

 The horrific acts of violence that have taken place in Las Vegas, Manchester, and Paris remind us that cultural events can be targets.
 Our field partner ArtsReady recommends the following resources to assist in your preparation for and response to acts of violence.

 From the U.S. Department of Homeland Security:

 - Video: Surviving an Active Shooter (WARNING HIGHLY GRAPHIC) portraying a number of different types of active shooter scenarios and how to protect yourself and those around you.